If you have diabetes, making healthy meals can be a real challenge. Kitchen Creations can help!

 Kitchen Creations is a series of four cooking classes for adults with type 2 diabetes.
 Participants learn to plan and prepare delicious dishes that manage carbohydrates and promote heart health.
 They receive a workbook, diabetes cookbooks, and other resources to help them succeed at home.

 Kitchen Creations is a free program sponsored by the New Mexico Department of Health, Public Health Division, Diabetes Prevention and Control Program and the New Mexico State University Cooperative Extension Service.
+Here are more programs offered free of charge through funding from the Department of Health:

 The Kitchen Creations curriculum was written to respond to the needs of people with diabetes in New Mexico.
 Kitchen Creations consists of 4 classes which last about 3 hours each.
 A Certified Diabetes Educator, Registered Dietitian, or other healthcare professional with expertise in diabetes teaches the nutrition education portion of each class.
 An Extension Home Economist typically prepares and leads participants in the cooking portion of each class.
 Participants prepare and sample recipes at sessions 2, 3, and 4 so they can practice making balanced meals that help manage blood sugars.